cambridge-collection/cudl-data-processing-xslt/README.md

 The code in this repository is used for processing TEI item data into all the formats used by the Cambridge Digital Collections Platform, namely:

-1. The `www` directory contains html files for every page transcription or translation along with associated UI resources (inline diagrams, css, javascript)
-1. `collection-xml` contains collection information grouped by classmark
 1. `core-xml` contains the processed metadata (including html page files and collection information)
+1. `json-dp` contains the JSON files that contain the metadata necessary for items to be processed in Cambridge University Library’s Digital Preservation pipeline.
+1. `json-solr` contains the JSON files that contain the metadata and textual content for indexing in solr.
 1. `json-viewer` contains the JSON files required for the viewer to function
-1. `json-solr` contains the JSON files that contain the metadata and textual content for indexing in solr.
-1. `json-dp` contains the JSON files that contain the metadata necessary for items to be processed in Cambridge University Library’s Digital Preservation pipeline.
+1. `page-xml` contains TEI XML files for each individual page.
+1. 1.
+The `www` directory contains html files for every page transcription or translation along with associated UI resources (inline diagrams, css, javascript)

+The lambda additionally places a copy of the original, unmodified, source TEI XML file into `items`.

 The application is dockerised.
 There are two versions:

-1. One that creates the development environment for testing the AWS Lambda implementation.
-This relies on a wide range of AWS infrastructure to function.
+1. One that creates the environment for running in an AWS Lambda. which relies on a wide range of AWS infrastructure to function.
 2. The other version runs off locally stored data files.
 This is the version that’s best suited for implementation within a CI/CD system or for running local builds.

 ## Prerequisites